netbox-community/netbox-zero-to-hero/modules/4-ip-addressing-and-vlans/4-ip-addressing-and-vlans.md

 | P2P | 60 | Brisbane_VLANS | Point_to_Point | /30 |

 ### Brisbane IPv4 Addresses
-All IP addresses will be the next available, and allocated dynamically from the corresponding Prefix using an Ansible playbook.
+All IP addresses assigned will be the next available, and allocated dynamically from the corresponding Prefix using an Ansible playbook.
 The list of devices and interfaces to be assigned IP addresses is as follows:

 | Device | Interface | VLAN ID |
 | --- | --- | --- |